The following information can be found on this page:

 Definition: Fees paid by students and allocated for the restricted use of the athletics department.

 Explanation: Student athletic fees are considered an allocated revenue.
 The amounts represent the total student fees assessed to the student body and restricted for support of intercollegiate athletics.
 (Line 3).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 STUDENT-ATHLETE MEALS (NON-TRAVEL):